Global ATM Security Management Project

 GAMMA is a project worth around fifteen million Euros which received co-funding from the European Union’s Seventh research and innovation Framework Programme (FP7) programme under grant agreement No 312382.
 The project stems from the growing need to address new air traffic management threats and vulnerabilities due, for instance, to the increased reliance on distributed enterprise computing and the automated flow of information across a ground and airborne network.

 The goal of the GAMMA project is to develop solutions to emerging air traffic management vulnerabilities backed up by practical proposals for the implementation of these solutions.
 The project will also consider the new scenarios created by the Single European Sky programme.

-Next 15th November 2017, GAMMA will organise in Rome (Italy) its final event “A new vision for ATM Security Management” providing the opportunity to witness first hand the results from one of the main R&D initiatives dealing with the management of Security within the ATM domain.
-The vision of collaborative ATM security management is widely accepted […]
+Next 15th November 2017, GAMMA will organise at Leonardo SpA premises in Rome (Via Tiburtina km12,400) its final event “A new vision for ATM Security Management” providing the opportunity to witness first hand the results from one of the main R&D initiatives dealing with the management of Security within the ATM domain.
+The vision of […]